George W. Campbell

-George Washington Campbell (February 9, 1769 – February 17, 1848) was an American statesman who served as a U.S. Representative, Senator, Tennessee Supreme Court Justice, U.S. Ambassador to Russia and the 5th United States Secretary of the Treasury from February to October 1814.
+George Washington Campbell (February 9, 1769 – February 17, 1848) was an American statesman who served as a U.S. representative, senator, Tennessee Supreme Court justice, U.S. ambassador to Russia and the 5th secretary of the treasury from February to October 1814.

 Biography

 Born in the village of Tongue, Sutherland on the north coast of Scotland, Campbell immigrated as a young boy to North Carolina in 1772 with his parents.
 George was the youngest son of Dr. Archibald Campbell and Elizabeth Mackay Matheson Campbell, who settled on Crooked Creek in Mecklenburg County, North Carolina.
 After teaching school in his early 20's, he entered the junior class at the College of New Jersey (which is now Princeton University) in 1792.
 He graduated in 1794 and began studying law.
 He was admitted to the bar in North Carolina and began practicing in Knoxville, Tennessee in 1798.
 He owned slaves.

 U.S. House

 Campbell was elected to the United States House of Representatives as the Representative from Tennessee's at-large congressional district in 1803.
 He served in the House from 1805 to 1809, in the 8th, 9th, and 10th Congresses.
 During the 10th Congress, he was the chairman of the Ways and Means Committee.
 He was also one of the House managers appointed in 1804 to prosecute the case in the impeachment trial of John Pickering, judge of the United States District Court for the District of New Hampshire, and, later that year, he was also appointed a House manager for the impeachment trial of Samuel Chase, associate justice of the Supreme Court of the United States.

 He left Congress in 1809 to become judge of the Tennessee Supreme Court, serving until 1811.
 On leaving Congress he moved his residence from Knoxville to Nashville, Tennessee.
 In July 1812 he married Harriet Stoddert (1788-1848) in Prince George's County, Maryland.
 Harriet was from a prominent Maryland family, the daughter of Benjamin Stoddert, the first Secretary of the United States Navy.